hlampton/portfolio-new/README.md

 so I've added some filler photos in place.
 And some jokes.

 My work section features my first project(larger than all of the others).

+Each button at the top of page directs you to the linked section of the page.